petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/cloud-development-lifecycle/restoring-data-from-a-backup.md

 Your UAT Liferay service is temporarily unavailable while the backup is being restored.
 Once it's finished, you can visit the site again to see the home page is restored.

-Next, you'll [query your Liferay database directly using the shell](./using-the-liferay-services-shell.md) in the Liferay Cloud console.
+Next: [query your Liferay database directly using the shell](./using-the-liferay-services-shell.md) in the Liferay Cloud console.

 ## Relevant Concepts